 Emperor geese need large tracts of land with patchy vegetation, water, and ample food to survive.
 Emperor geese use their bills to catch fish (and occasionally small mammals) while swimming in the water or flying over it.
 They thrive in wetland habitats because they provide the birds with food and protection from predators such as bears and wolves.

-The female emperor goose lays 3-8 eggs per season in a nest made from grasses and plant material.
+Female emperor geese lay 3-8 eggs per season in a nest made from grasses and plant material.
 She does the majority of incubation of the eggs, which take about 30 days to hatch.
-The male takes on a more active role in rearing his offspring after they’ve hatched—he helps keep predators away, insulates them against heat loss, and protects them from harm by sheltering them under his wings or body when necessary.

 Snow Goose Sound